GeneralMills/pytrends/README.md

   - More detail available for States/Provinces by specifying additional abbreviations
   - For example: Alabama would be ```'US-AL'```
   - For example: England would be ```'GB-ENG'```
-  - Can also be a list of up to five regions.
-Then only one keyword is supported.
+  - Can also be a list of up to five regions

 * `tz`